dgerabagi/data-curation-environment/flattened_repo.md

 21. Each time we create a new documentation artifact, lets also create the key/value pairs needed for me to add it into our Master Artifact List. they can simply be added into the new artifact itself and ill make the new entry in A0. this will solve for me manually generating a description and tag for each new documentation artifact. also, dont place `/` in the title/name of a documentation artifact.
 VSCode treats it as a folder separator.
 21.1. when creating a new documentation artifact, also just update the master artifacts list itself.

 22. **New: Curator Activity Section:** If you need the human curator to perform an action that you cannot (e.g., delete a file, run a specific command), include these instructions in a dedicated `<curator_activity>...</curator_activity>` section in your response.
-NOTE: the two `\` were added to the last sentence just to break the parser within the DCE itself; if you're 'in-situ', do be sure to NOT include them if you are attempting to instruct the 'in-situ' curator.
 </file_artifact>

 <file path="src/Artifacts/A53.
 DCE - Phase 2 - Token Count and Similarity Analysis.md">